PolishSymfonyCommunity/SymfonyMockerContainer/README.md

 injection container.
 It is particularly useful in functional tests and Behat scenarios.

+**This package was always a hack.
+For a better approach try https://github.com/docteurklein/TestDoubleBundle.**

 If you want to use the mocker container with Behat try the [Symfony2 Mocker Extension](https://github.com/PolishSymfonyCommunity/Symfony2MockerExtension).